What to do When Chase Cancels Your Credit Card

 In fact, these credit card conversions happen all the time.
 It happened to me.
 It can happen to you.
 While you may not have much control over the fact that your current credit card program is shutting down, you can take some action as to what becomes of your credit card account.

 Here are a few tips to help you, if you’re ever faced with such a decision:

 1. Ask For Other Options.

-According the the mailed notice, Charlie only had two options: switch to the Chase Sapphire Preferred® card or close the account.
-After speaking with a Chase customer service rep, he discovered that this wasn't really the case.
+According to the mailed notice, Charlie only had two options: switch to the Chase Sapphire Preferred® card or close the account.
+After speaking with a Chase customer service rep, he discovered that this wasn't the case.

 In other cases, you could get “grandfathered” into the existing account -- meaning that you get to keep the account that is no longer offered to new customers (terms can still change in the future).

 Remember, look at the terms and perks of the new card before you agree to the new credit card.
 Annual fees, interest rates, and credit limits can change when you switch to another card.

 2. Know What Happens if You Decide to Close the Account.